-If the section qualifies as compact, determine the yield moment of the composite section and continue through step 4.
-Otherwise, move directly to step 5 to determine the nominal flexural resistance of the non-compact section.
+Compute yield moment of composite section

 The yield moment of the composite section can be determined using the provisions of AASHTO LRFD Appendix Article D6.2.2.
 The yield moment of a composite section in positive flexure shall be taken as the sum of the moments applied separately to the steel, short-term, and long-term composite sections to cause nominal first yielding in either steel flanges at the strength limit state, disregarding flange lateral bending (AASHTO LRFD).
 The yield moment is the sum of the total permanent loads plus the additional moment needed to cause nominal first yielding, and is taken as the lesser value calculated for the compression and tension flanges.
 The following equations can be used to determine the yield moment of the composite section in positive flexure.